weso/rdfshape-api/README.md

 ## Build a docker image

 * Use the provided Dockerfile to build rdfshape or pull from [Docker Hub](https://hub.docker.com/r/wesogroup/rdfshape-api).
-* When building the Docker image, you may provide the following arguments via `--build-arg`:
+* When building the Docker image, you must provide the following arguments via `--build-arg`:
     * **GITHUB_TOKEN**:
         - A valid GitHub token to download WESO project dependencies from Github